tms4517/SV-Coding-Practices/prs/paper/SemVerSoC/SemVerSoC.md

 - Added software-accessible register, e.g. `STATUS`.
   Existing system software will not operate equivalently, and updated software may use the new functionality.

+To summarise, the MINOR version must be incremented with any changes which add or modify functionality in a manner which *does not require* downstream users to make changes.
+If downstream users are required to make changes to their project in order to accept the new version, increment MAJOR instead.

 ### PATCH Versions